mishmanners/TalksandEvents/Talks/GitHubLikeaBossNov22.md

 # GitHub Like a Boss

-I gave this talk a few times after GitHub Universe, so check out all the links.
+I gave this talk a few times after GitHub Universe, check out the links.

 ## Talk Title